-6 Services for Data Quality Analysis (SDQA)
+6 Science Data Quality Assurance (SDQA)

-6.1 Key Requirements
+6.1 Overview of SDQA

-SDQA is a set of loosely coupled services intended to service LSST's quality assessment needs through all phases of Construction, Commissioning and Operations.
+Science Data Quality Assurance (SDQA) describes a collection of capabilities for Quality Analysis (QA) and Quality Control (QC) that collectively ensure a high quality performing software system as well as the ability to meet the scientific goals of the system.
+These are designed to service LSST's quality assessment needs through all phases of Construction, Commissioning and Operations.
 Consumers of these services may include developers, facility staff, DAC (e.g., Level 3) users, and the general LSST science user community.
-Use of these services is intended for routine characterisation, fault detection and fault diagnosis.